How to Add Images in Markdown: Complete Guide

 Why doesn't my image resize work?

 Standard Markdown doesn't support sizing.
 Use HTML <img> tags instead.
+On GitHub specifically, only the width and height attributes are preserved; inline style attributes are stripped.

-Can I use SVG images?
+Can I use SVG images in Markdown?

 Yes, SVG works in most Markdown processors.
 Some may require HTML: